Mayor Robert Garcia

 Dr. Robert Garcia is an educator and the 28th Mayor of Long Beach.
 He was re-elected to a second term by almost 80% of the vote in 2018.

-Mayor Garcia is focused on making the City of Long Beach a leader in education, economic development, and climate protection.
-As Mayor, he has championed progressive education policy, launched an aggressive climate plan, supported workers by increasing the minimum wage and fought to expand and protect rights for women, immigrants, and the LGBTQ community.
+Mayor Garcia is focused on making the City of Long Beach a leader in education, economic development, public health, and climate protection.
+As Mayor, he has championed progressive education policy, launched an aggressive climate plan, supported workers by increasing wages, and fought to expand and protect rights for women, immigrants, and the LGBT+ community.

 He is married to Matthew Mendez Garcia, a professor of political science at California State University, Long Beach.